How to onboard with CCC for G2G support

 A track record of selling abroad or plans to expand internationally

-As a Crown Corporation within the Government of Canada, our goal is to maximize the benefits to Canada to the greatest extent possible.
+As a Crown Corporation within the Government of Canada, our goal is to maximize the benefits to Canada from the support we provide Canadian exporters.

 Factors we consider when measuring the Canadian benefit include: